resolvix/com-resolvix-service-esb-sample/README.md

 ## Development environment

+This project generates a WAR file that may be packaged for deployment using an EAR file using the [com-resolvix-service-esb-sample-ear](https://github.com/resolvix/com-resolvix-service-esb-sample-ear) project.

 ### Java

 This project may be compiled with Java 14.

 ### Application server compatibility

-This project has been tested using the following Java EE 7 -compatible applications servers -
+This project has been briefly tested, after packaging using an EAR file, using the following Java EE 7 -compatible applications servers -

 1. Payara 5.2020.3 (OpenJ9 JVM)
 2. Wildly 20.0.1 (OpenJ9 JVM)